 If you want to get away from the busyness of Paris, you can visit Colmar.
 This humble place offers peaceful canals, picture-perfect castles, and interesting museums.

 #5 Budapest, Hungary

-Budapest has everything a photographer would want: stunning architecture, delicious food, picturesque landscapes, a peaceful river, and easy-to-use transport.
+Photography spots in Budapest have everything a photographer would want: stunning architecture, delicious food, picturesque landscapes, a peaceful river, and easy-to-use transport.

 If you’re a fan of art, you can visit the Buda Castle or photograph the Hungarian Parliament Building.

 You can also warm up in the many thermal baths available in the city, take the Castle Hill funicular to avoid hiking, or photograph the landmark statues in Heroes’ Square.

 As one of the most important trading regions in Europe, Bruges has a variety of goods.